kanwardeepika91/terraform/README.md

+## Terraform documentation, commands and exam registration
+# Exam objectives are in folder 16.

 1) Every Task in this repository has individual README.md file, along with Task numbers that has details on how to execute each task with commands.

 2) Before you begin with Terraform, understand what is Infrastructure as a code:  https://aws.amazon.com/what-is/iac/